basarkar/drupal_tcp_server/README.md

 Total elapsed time : 1.775 sec

 ### Usage
-Copy the **drupald** file inside /etc/init.d and use the command bellow
+Copy the **drupald** file inside /etc/init.d and use the command bellow to start drupal tcp server

 $ service drupald start

 $ service drupald stop

 $ service drupald restart

+Now in your client side code, include **drupal_client.php** and follow sample.php to start with.